MichaelKueller/aws-transit-vpc/documentation/solution_overview.md

 3. Subscriber system

 ### Task and Action
 Task is a JSON object exchanged between the Transit VPC and Subscriber VPC, or between states within a system.
 The Task has information about the next operation (Action) to be performed, and the data needed to perform the next operation.
-One or lambda functions associated with the State machine will execute the "Action" defined by the "Task"
+One or more lambda functions associated with the State machine will execute the "Action" defined by the "Task".

 eg:
 {